Isabella Summers

-Isabella Janet Florentina Summers (born 31 October 1980) is an English film composer, songwriter, music producer and musician.
-She is best known as the keyboardist of the indie rock band Florence and the Machine.
-Summers spent 14 years writing, producing, touring, and composing before making pop music and composing for film and television.
+Isabella Janet Florentina Summers (born 31 October 1980) is an English songwriter, musician, and music producer.
+She is a founding member of the indie rock band Florence and the Machine, whose name was partly inspired by her nickname "Isa Machine".
+Summers produced and co-wrote several tracks on the band's early albums, including the singles "Dog Days Are Over" and "Cosmic Love".
+In 2020, she received a Primetime Emmy Award nomination for her score for the Hulu mini series Little Fires Everywhere.
+Her recent work includes the score for the 2026 film The Magic Faraway Tree.

 Early life

 Summers lived her first nine years in Hackney, London.
 When Summers was ten, her family moved to Aldeburgh, Suffolk.
 There Summers attended Woodbridge School, had piano lessons and grew an interest in music, crediting some influence from mixtapes made by her father with "a very eclectic mixture of everything and anything from Beethoven to Bob Dylan, rarities, poetry, even the Shipping forecast".
 Hip-hop was a preferred genre, as her neighbours gave her a tape with Snoop Dogg's Doggystyle (1993) and 6 Feet Deep (1994) by Gravediggaz; she would also spend evenings with fishermen's sons "who smoked loads of weed and listened to hard American rap."